159th Infantry Division "Veneto": World War II

 The 159th Infantry Division "Veneto" was activated in Udine on 1 March 1942 and consisted of the 255th and 256th infantry regiments, and the 159th Artillery Regiment.
-As a division raised during the war the Veneto did not have its own regimental depots and therefore its regiments were raised by the depots of the 13th Infantry Division "Re": the 255th Infantry Regiment "Veneto" was raised in Udine on 1 January 1942 by the 2nd Infantry Regiment "Re" and the 256th Infantry Regiment "Veneto" was raised in Tolmin on 1 January 1942 by the 1st Infantry Regiment "Re", while the 159th Artillery Regiment "Veneto" was raised by the 23rd Artillery Regiment "Re" in Udine.
+As a division raised during the war the Veneto did not have its own regimental depots and therefore its regiments were raised by the depots of the 13th Infantry Division "Re": the 255th Infantry Regiment "Veneto" was raised in Udine on 1 January 1942 by the 2nd Infantry Regiment "Re" and the 256th Infantry Regiment "Veneto" was raised in Tolmin on 1 January 1942 by the 1st Infantry Regiment "Re", while the 159th Artillery Regiment "Veneto" was raised by the 17th Artillery Regiment "Sforzesca" in Novara.

 Initially the Veneto was based in Udine with its units in Cividale del Friuli, Tarcento, and San Pietro al Natisone in the upper Venezia Giulia region along the Italy-Yugoslav border.
 In May–June 1942 the division moved to Gorizia with its units in the Vipava-Postojna area.
 There the division operated against Yugoslav partisans.
 The division continued its anti-partisan activities until April 1943, when it was recalled to Udine, where it was disbanded on 1 June 1943 and its units used to reform the 52nd Infantry Division "Torino", which had been destroyed during winter 1942/43 on the Eastern Front.

 The 255th Infantry Regiment "Veneto" became the 81st Infantry Regiment "Torino", the 256th Infantry Regiment "Veneto" became the 82nd Infantry Regiment "Torino", and the 159th Artillery Regiment "Veneto" became the 52nd Artillery Regiment "Torino".